Reinforz/twitter-oauth2-blog/README.md

   }
 }
 ```
-You can also setup version control in this directory but that is optional.
-Now we can add client and server for our web app.
+You can setup version control in this directory but that is optional.
+Eitherway, we will add client and server for our web app now.
-### client
+### Client setup
 Make a Next.js app by running:
 ```bash
 yarn create next-app --typescript client